MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/3-setup-environment.md

 ### Organize groups of related Razor pages

 The *:::no-loc text="ContosoPets.Ui":::* project's purpose is to provide a UI to execute CRUD operations through your company's web API endpoint to manage product listings.
-The *:::no-loc text="Pages/Products":::* directory groups all the Razor pages that provide the UI for those CRUD operations and their *:::no-loc text="PageModel":::* class files.
+The *:::no-loc text="Pages/Products":::* directory groups all the Razor pages that provide the UI for those CRUD operations and their `PageModel` class files.
 For the *:::no-loc text="ContosoPets.Ui":::* app, the same model validation will be used for more than one Razor page for HTTP requests to the hosted web API.

 ### The HTTP request service